Skip to content

 Research

-My research focuses on non-voters in elections in multilevel governance structures, European elections, micromanagement of European institutions, the implementation of EU law, norms and values in the member states, classical and alternative forms of European decision-making (delegated acts and comitology) and the Europeanisation of political systems.
+My research focuses on non-voters in elections in multilevel governance structures, European elections, the future of Europe, EU enlargement, differentiate integration, micromanagement of European institutions, the implementation of EU law, norms and values in the member states, classical and alternative forms of European decision-making (delegated acts and comitology) and the Europeanisation of political systems.

 915